zettsu-t/cppMockgen/notes.md

 behavior of the clang front end.
 To remove the later, I have to rewrite CppMockGen with C++ to call libTooling in LLVM directly.

+CppMockGen relies on code the clang front end writes.
+This means if you input C++ compliant code and proper include paths to the clang front end, it passes at least well-formed code to CppMockGen.
+When the clang front end reports errors, it may pass something suspicious code to CppMockGen and CppMockGen may also write or miss some outputs.

 ### Determine a symbol is in which file

 CppMockGen cannot determine each symbol is declared and defined in